Philosophy asks the big questions: Can we know anything? How should we live? Do we have free will?

 Professor Elise Crull

-• Her book with Cambridge U Press is about to be published any minute.
+Her book with Cambridge U Press was just published!
 This project started in 2008 so she is excited for it to FINALLY be done!!!!

 Professor Lou Marinoff